 Bring your own laptop or there are computers available at the public library just down the road.
 Household wifi password available upon arrival.
 Cell service in the house can be spotty depending on your carrier.
 Land line available for limited use as needed.

 Please be tidy.
-No food in the bedroom.
+No meals in the bedroom.
 General decorum expected.

 Jane, Randy, and Rudder the dog provided a perfect home away from home for two nights while my fiancé and I were visiting Dartmouth.

 The room is tucked away in its own nook of the restored farmhouse, packed full of fantastic books.
 I could have stayed a week just to read.

 It was great getting to know Jane over a fresh breakfast- she is a thoughtful, whip-smart lady, and a wealth of local knowledge.

 Jane and Randy did everything to make our stay perfect.
 We really appreciated them accommodating our crazy schedule and extra vehicle.

 Jane, Randy and Rudder were wonderful hosts.
 The house and the garden were lovely.
 I really appreciated the attention to details (especially the maple candies).